|What is it?

 - Pediatricians, developmental-behavioral pediatricians, nurse practitioners, child psychiatrists: Diagnose ADHD and prescribe ADHD medication.
 Psychiatrists will look for other issues like anxiety.

 - Clinical child psychologists: Provide behavior therapy to teach kids skills to manage their actions and interactions.
 Provide cognitive behavioral therapy to help with emotional issues related to their ADHD.
 Diagnose ADHD and mental health issues that may co-occur, such as anxiety.
-May also evaluate for learning issues.
+May also evaluate for learning differences.

 - Educational therapists and organizational coaches: Work on organization and time management skills.